Cubs vs. Red Sox Player Props Betting Odds

 Turner Stats

-- Turner takes a 10-game streak with at least one hit into this contest.
-In his last 10 games he is hitting .421 with two doubles, three home runs, three walks and 14 RBI.
+- Turner has picked up at least one hit in 11 straight games.
+In his last 10 outings he is batting .436 with four doubles, two home runs, three walks and 13 RBI.

 Turner Recent Games